Keyboard shortcuts

 • Storage: Key-value storage with B-tree indexing

-• High Performance: Optimized for large-scale blockchain data
+• High performance: Optimized for large-scale blockchain data

-• System Dependency: Requires libclang for build
+• System dependency: Requires libclang for build

-• Feature Flag: rocksdb (optional, not enabled by default)
+• Feature flag: rocksdb (optional, not enabled by default)

 • Accesses block files (blk*.dat) with lazy indexing